Karbovanets/papers/POWCS.md

 Instead of sending coins in the coinbase transaction as we initially intended in  'PoW with Stake' [4], hereby is proposed another approach leveraging the "proof of reserve" functionality.
 The implementation works as follows.

 \
-Into a `Block` a `Stake` is included, which consists from an `address` and a `reserve proof` of the amount, belonging to this address, not less than the required minimum.
+A `Stake` is included in a `Block`, which consists of an `address` and a `reserve proof` of the amount, belonging to this address, not less than the required minimum.

 The address that receives coinbase reward must be the same that is used in the `reserve proof`.
 This is requred in order to prevent using someone else's reserve proofs for mining.
 To enable validation of this requirement the coinbase transaction's `payment proof` is included into the `Stake`.